Louisiana among states with highest flu cases, New Orleans nurse weighs in

 “In about probably the past week and a half or so, we’ve been seeing more flu cases this morning.” said nurse practitioner Shannon Dufrene.
 “The majority of my patients, it’s probably five of the seven I’ve seen so far have been flu positive, and that’s flu A and B.”

-In just the first couple weeks of December, 118 people were admitted to the hospital for influenza statewide.
+In just the first couple weeks of December, 118 people were admitted to hospitals for influenza statewide.
 A sharp increase from the month before.

 In early November, the Centers for Disease Control and Prevention reported just 37 people were hospitalized with the sickness.